cockroachdb/docs/cockroachcloud/configure-cloud-org-sso.md

 By default, autoprovisioning is disabled.
 In order to log in to {{ site.data.products.db }} using SSO without autoprovisioning:

 - A member's email address must exist in the SSO IdP.
-- A [console admin](console-access-management.html#console-admin) must have already invited the member to the {{ site.data.products.db }} organization.
+- An [org admin](authorization.html#org-administrator-legacy) must have already invited the member to the {{ site.data.products.db }} organization.

 Autoprovisioning allows members to access your organization without an invitation.
-Members are assigned the [Developer role](/docs/cockroachcloud/console-access-management.html#developer) by default.
+Members are assigned the [Developer role](/docs/cockroachcloud/authorization.html#org-developer-legacy) by default.
 If you enable autoprovisioning, Cockroach Labs recommends that you also limit the [allowed email domains](#allowed-email-domains) for the authentication method.

 To enable autoprovisioning for an SSO authentication method:

-1. Log in to [{{ site.data.products.db }} Console](https://cockroachlabs.cloud) as a [console admin](console-access-management.html#console-admin).
+1. Log in to [{{ site.data.products.db }} Console](https://cockroachlabs.cloud) as an [org admin](authorization.html#org-administrator-legacy).
 1. Go to **Organization** > **Authentication**.
 1. Click the name of an authentication method.
 1. Click **Advanced Settings**.